ncats/ncats-adme/README.md

-# ncats-adme
+# ADME@NCATS

-This repository contains the code for the application ADME @ NCATS which hosts QSAR models for different ADME endpoints.
+This repository contains the code for the application ADME@NCATS which hosts QSAR models for different ADME endpoints.
 To use the application locally, you can either use [Git](https://git-scm.com/) to clone the respository, or you can simply download a ZIP file (by clicking the green "Code" button on the top right corner) and then unzip it.
 The next steps are described below.

 If you use Git to clone this repository, please use the --recursive flag: